ValwareIRC/valware-unrealircd-mods/defcon/README.md

 	 * server it was issued from.
 	*/
 	default "local";

+	/* A timeout for returning back to level 5 */
 	/* Settings for DEFCON 1
 	1 {
 		/* Global message to send to all affected users when this DEFCON level